JustinLesko02/Cal-Poly-ME507-MECHA07.github.io/Main page/README.md

 3. Incorrect voltage regulator feedback resistor value.
 When ordering the board, I found that the online assembly service did not have the exact value of resistor I needed.
 I picked the closest value and ordered the board.
 Later, I double checked my work and found that the new value I picked would decrease the output voltage of the regulator to an unacceptable level.
- As a result, we had to swap out the resistor manually after the board arrived
+ As a result, we had to swap out the resistor manually after the board arrived.

 4. Insufficient flap motor torque.
 We wanted the flap motor to be current limited such that it is incapable of harming the cat.
 We selected a motor with a very small output torque.
 After testing, we found that the torque was insufficient to